taurusilver7/fusion/README.md

 Create Searchbar & SearchbarForm components for extensive search results.

-Create a RapidApi to get access to the Authorized API key to link with the application
+Create a RapidApi to get access to the Authorized API key to link with the application.
+Create a type for API response based on the reference in the website.

 ## Deploy on Vercel